At a glance

-This week baby is about the size of a luscious pomegranate.
-The development of your baby’s nervous system is making her more aware of sounds, light and movement from the outside world.
-She could even start responding to pats, rubs and loud laughter.
-Next time you go dancing, she may well answer with her very own cha-cha-cha.
+This week baby is about the size of a luscious pomegranate at 17 weeks pregnant.
+The development of your baby’s nervous system is making them more aware of sounds, light and movement from the outside world.
+They could even start responding to pats, rubs and loud laughter.

-Her tact corpuscles, aka touch receptors, are also growing all over her body and they’ll keep growing until around week 20.
-The nerve fibres of her spinal cord are being protected by myelin, rich in lipids and very helpful for good nerve conduction.
-Also, her intestines which are still growing, have finally settled in their rightful place – her abdomen.
+Baby’s tact corpuscles, or touch receptors, are also growing all over their body and they’ll keep growing until around week 20.
+The nerve fibres of their spinal cord are being protected by myelin, rich in lipids and very helpful for good nerve conduction.
+Also, baby’s intestines which are still growing, have finally settled in their rightful place – the abdomen.

-Changes in you and your body at 17 weeks pregnant
+What happens to your body at 17 weeks pregnant?

 What to expect at 17 weeks pregnant?
 For starters, it’s different for everyone.
 Some mums-to-be see a cute little baby bump beginning to show and the pregnancy might be more visible.
 It can be an exciting time as things start to feel more real.
-If you’re slim or you’ve had a baby before, it’s possible that you’re showing early, but some women don’t show for another few weeks.
+Depending on your usual body shape and whether you have had a baby before, you may already be showing a small bump, but some women don’t show for another few weeks.
 Either way, those skin-tight jeans will most likely be feeling a bit snug.

 But the good news is you may start to feel baby moving by now.
 In the early days you’ll just feel little flutters or a bubbly sensation, no it’s not indigestion, it’s baby saying a first little hello.
 If you’re struggling to feel anything don’t worry, it can be weeks before some women get the slightest flutter, and even then it can be very subtle and easily missed.
 Try relaxing in a quiet room and tuning in to your body.